 Tourism Ireland provides information on Ireland as a holiday destination.
 Check out great holiday ideas and deals on Ireland.com.

-The parade is organised annually by the Swedish Irish Society in collaboration with the Irish Embassy in Sweden and with generous sponsorship from businesses in the community.
+The parade is organised annually by volunteers from the Swedish Irish Society in collaboration with the Irish Embassy in Sweden and with generous sponsorship from businesses in the community.

 Who was St Patrick?